Lisa Sheehy

 About:

 Lisa Sheehy is a physiotherapist who graduated from McMaster University in 1992.
 She has worked in hospital and private clinic settings as a physiotherapist, including in geriatric, orthopedic and neurological rehabilitation.
 She returned to school in 2004 and completed her MSc and PhD in Rehabilitation Science at Queen’s University in 2013.
-She has worked at Bruyère Research Institute since 2014, first as a postdoctoral fellow, then as a research associate, and now as Affiliate Investigator.
+She has worked at Bruyère Health Research Institute since 2014, first as a postdoctoral fellow, then as a research associate, and now as an Investigator.
 She also works as a Clinical Research Manager for the Ottawa Heart Institute Research Corporation’s Brain-Heart Nexus Research Program.

 Her primary research areas include investigating the use of technology for stroke and geriatric rehabilitation, including use of non-immersive virtual reality in recovery.
-She is the coordinator at Bruyère for the “Walk n Watch” multi-centre trial, which is investigating the implementation of an enhanced protocol of walking to improve gait and functional outcomes after stroke.
-She also coordinates Bruyère’s involvement in the CanStim feasibility trial, which is assessing the feasibility of adding transcranial magnetic stimulation to occupational therapy to enhance upper extremity recovery after stroke.
+She is the coordinator at Bruyère Health for the “Walk n Watch” multi-centre trial, which is investigating the implementation of an enhanced protocol of walking to improve gait and functional outcomes after stroke.
+She also coordinates Bruyère Health's involvement in the CanStim feasibility trial, which is assessing the feasibility of adding transcranial magnetic stimulation to occupational therapy to enhance upper extremity recovery after stroke.

 Sheehy is also interested in smart apartment technology that allows individuals with cognitive impairment to age in place and support informal caregivers, and how immersive VR avatars may be used as a companion for people living with dementia as a means to reduce social isolation and improve responsive and reactive dementia behaviours.
 Her work explores how both arts and technology can enhance quality of life for patients in hospital and residents living in long-term care.